Complete Guide For Solar Power Prince Edward Island 2019

 Setup Fees: None

 Prince Edward Island is a decently attractive province to switch to solar power in terms of utility related factors.
-This section covers how the costs of electricity as well as solar setup fees affect of the feasibility of solar in PEI.
+This section covers how electricity costs, interconnection fees and policies affect of the feasibility of solar in PEI.

 Variable Electricity Costs